jkkummerfeld/website-source/content/publication/emnlp-findings20srl/index.md

 publication_types: ["1"]

-publication: Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing
+publication: "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: Findings"

 publication_short: Findings of EMNLP